Legislative Priorities 2026

 - Statewide intervention to address treatment options for opioid use disorder and other substance use disorders, including expanding the use of alternative pain management treatment.

-- Protecting the right to choose abortion without medically unnecessary restrictions and the right to access to reproductive care.
+- Protecting the right to choose abortion without medically unnecessary restrictions and the right to access reproductive care.

 - The ability for transgender individuals to receive puberty blockers, hormones, and access gender-affirming surgery.